StevenClontz/clontz.org/pages/evaluations.md

 Needless to say, it was a very enjoyable semester, with several very talented students.

+Here are some selected qualitative comments.
+Full quantitative and qualitative data on this semester (and all future semesters) is available at the link at the top of the page under Full Evaluations.

 #### Calculus IV

 > In particular, I appreciated the methods used to grade quizzes.